-- Price most people would pay for the property in its current condition in a competitive and open market
+- The price a typical buyer would pay for the property in its current condition in a competitive and open market.

-- Value similar properties similar are selling for
+- The value that similar properties are selling for

 - Estimated cost to replace the property with today’s materials and labor costs